 Experiment 2 had three main goals.
 First, we wanted to test the reliability of the key findings from Experiment 1 with an experimental setup that allowed us more control over participants' strategies.
-Therefore, symptoms in this experiment always consistently pointed towards the correct diagnosis.
-During trials we again tracked the activation of compatible explanations (supported by all symptoms) and incompatible explanations (not supported by at least the first symptom) and foils (not related to the symptoms).
-Second, we wanted to investigate in more detail the availability of explanations that are associated to only part of the symptoms observed in the trials.
+Therefore, symptoms in this experiment always consistently pointed toward the correct diagnosis.
+During trials we again tracked the activation of compatible explanations (supported by all symptoms), incompatible explanations (not supported by at least the first symptom), and foils (not related to the symptoms).
+Second, we wanted to investigate in more detail the availability of explanations that are associated with only part of the symptoms observed in the trials.
 Therefore, in this experiment we tracked the availability of an additional group of explanations: rejected explanations.
-These explanations are explanations that support the initial symptoms of a trial, but are not supported by symptoms presented later on in the sequence.
+These explanations are supported by the initial symptoms of a trial but not by symptoms presented later on in the sequence.
 Consequently, they have to be rejected from the set of potential explanations at some point in the trial.
-Being able to inhibit such no-longer-compatible explanations has been described as one of the crucial aspects for diagnostic performance (Dougherty & Sprenger, 2006).
+Being able to inhibit such no-longer-compatible explanations has been described as one of the crucial aspects of diagnostic performance (Dougherty & Sprenger, 2006).
 To assess the activation of rejected explanations over the course of the task, we compared the activation of explanations that were (a) rejected at different points in the trial and (b) measured at different time spans after rejection.
-Third, we wanted to test how well the different models generalize to a new data set.
+Third, we wanted to test how well the different models generalized to a new data set.